 It’s tough to maintain and modify the code that is badly written or poorly documented; the result is Software Bugs.
 In many organizations, management provides no incentive for programmers to document their code or write clear, understandable code.

-Any new programmer starting to work on this code may get confused due to the complexity of the project and poorly documented code.
+Any new programmer starting to work on this code may get confused due to the complexity of the project and the poorly documented code.
 Many times it takes longer to make small changes in poorly documented code as there is a huge learning curve before making any code change.

 Continuously changing software tools used by software programmers.
 Keeping pace with the different versions and their compatibility is a major ongoing issue.